 PREPARING CULTURALLY SUSTAINING LEARNERS, LEADERS AND ACTIVISTS

 The Holmes Center is responsible for the Internship in Teaching that leads to teacher certification in New Hampshire.
-PSU’s teacher certification programs are approved by the New Hampshire Department of Education and accredited by the Council for Accreditation of Education Preparation (CAEP).
-We are also seeking national accreditation by the Association for Advancing Quality in Educator Preparation (AAQEP).
+PSU’s teacher certification programs are approved by the New Hampshire Department of Education and accredited by the Council for Accreditation of Education Preparation (CAEP) and Association for Advancing Quality in Educator Preparation (AAQEP).

 The Holmes Center is a member of the American Association of Colleges for Teacher Education (AACTE), National Association for Professional Development Schools (NAPDS), American Educational Research Association (AERA) and World Education Research Association (WERA).
 The Holmes Center also serves as the point of contact for Cluster projects in PSU’s Professional Development (PDS) schools.